bioforensics/lusSTR/README.md

 lusstr annotate STRaitRazor_test_file.csv -o STRaitRazor_powerseq_final.txt --kit powerseq --include-sex
 ```
  Two additional tables will be produced: (1) ```STRaitRazor_powerseq_final_sexloci.txt``` and (2) ```STRaitRazor_powerseq_final_sexloci_flanks_anno.txt``` for annotation of the sex chromosome loci and their flanking regions.

+ **NOTE:**
+ Currently, lusSTR does not annotate the DYS389II sequences from PowerSeq data; lusSTR removes any DYS389II sequences in any provided file before performing annotation.
+We plan to include annotation for this locus in future releases.

 ----